asyncapi/spec/versions/2.0.0/asyncapi.md

 ---|:---:|---
 <a name="messageObjectHeaders"></a>headers | [Schema Object](#schemaObject) &#124; [Reference Object](#referenceObject) | Schema definition of the application headers.
 Schema MUST be of type "object".
 It **MUST NOT** define the protocol headers.
 <a name="messageObjectPayload"></a>payload | `any` | Definition of the message payload.
 It can be of any type but defaults to [Schema object](#schemaObject).
+<a name="messageObjectMessageId"></a>messageId | `string` | Unique string used to identify the message.
+The id MUST be unique among all messages described in the API.
+The messageId value is **case-sensitive**.
+Tools and libraries MAY use the messageId to uniquely identify an message, therefore, it is RECOMMENDED to follow common programming naming conventions.
 <a name="messageObjectCorrelationId"></a>correlationId | [Correlation ID Object](#correlationIdObject) &#124; [Reference Object](#referenceObject) | Definition of the correlation ID used for message tracing or matching.
 <a name="messageObjectSchemaFormat"></a>schemaFormat | `string` | A string containing the name of the schema format used to define the message payload.
 If omitted, implementations should parse the payload as a [Schema object](#schemaObject).
 Check out the [supported schema formats table](#messageObjectSchemaFormatTable) for more information.
 Custom values are allowed but their implementation is OPTIONAL.
 A custom value MUST NOT refer to one of the schema formats listed in the [table](#messageObjectSchemaFormatTable).
 <a name="messageObjectContentType"></a>contentType | `string` | The content type to use when encoding/decoding a message's payload.
 The value MUST be a specific media type (e.g. `application/json`).
 When omitted, the value MUST be the one specified on the [defaultContentType](#defaultContentTypeString) field.